Fighting 'through hell.' To reclaim Bakhmut, a Ukrainian brigade must first survive the forest

 ANDRIIVKA, Ukraine — The Russian bullet struck the sergeant just above the left ear.
 The leader of the Ukrainian platoon was down.
 Headquarters radioed a battlefield promotion to the private who had called him ''brother'' — a man known as Courier.

 Courier knew the platoon's orders were to move forward through the forest, on the road to Bakhmut.
-He hesitated near his mortally wounded commander.
+He hesitated for 30 seconds near his mortally wounded commander.
+Maybe a minute.
 Then he decided: There would be no turning back. ''Forward!'' he howled.

 ''This forest is taking our friends away, and this is the worst,'' he said. ''And when I think about how far we still need to move forward ... most likely someday I will be the one to remain lying in the forest, and my friends will just go forward.''

-This stretch of dead forest leading toward the village of Andriivka is one of countless like it on the road to Russian-controlled Bakhmut, which has huge symbolic significance in the Ukrainian counteroffensive.
-The Associated Press spent two weeks with the brigade for an intimate glimpse into the speed, direction and cost of the counteroffensive.
+This stretch of dead forest — a couple dozen trees wide and a mile (2 kilometers) long — toward the equally dead village of Andriivka is one of countless like it on the road to Russian-controlled Bakhmut, which has now taken on huge symbolic significance in the Ukrainian counteroffensive.
+The Associated Press spent two weeks with the brigade for an intimate glimpse into the speed, direction and cost of the counteroffensive, through scenes witnessed in the forest and at rest, in helmet camera footage and drone video.

 A lot rides on their progress.
-Ukrainian President Volodymyr Zelenskyy is making his country's case to Washington and to the world this week for more money and more weapons.
+Ukrainian President Volodymyr Zelenskyy is making his country's case to Washington and to the world this week for more money and more weapons, and must persuade his audience that the counteroffensive is working.
 The U.S. Congress is currently weighing President Joe Biden's request to provide as much as $24 billion more in military and humanitarian aid.

-In an interview with ''60 Minutes,'' Zelenskyy acknowledged the counteroffensive was slow, but added, ''It is important that we are moving forward every day and liberating territory.''

 The 3rd Assault Brigade, composed entirely of volunteers and considered one of Ukraine's best and most experienced corps, has been fighting almost nonstop in the east since January, while less-experienced units received new training and modern weapons to fight in the south.
 The AP is identifying the men by their call-signs, which is both how they identify each other and a military requirement to report in-depth on the unit.

-Bakhmut fell to Russia in May, largely due to waves of attacks from mercenary Wagner fighters, including prison conscripts, thought to have died by the hundreds.
-Ukraine has been trying to reclaim it ever since.
+Bakhmut fell to Russia in May, largely due to waves of attacks from mercenary Wagner fighters, including prison conscripts thought to have died by the hundreds.
+Ukraine has been trying to reclaim it ever since, hoping to deal a major psychological blow to Russia.

+But the soldiers sent to carry out the task are relying on largely Soviet-era armored vehicles and older weapons.
+In the past month, the 3rd Assault Brigade had only been able to move a mile (2 kilometers), crossing mines and booby-trapped trenches and dodging artillery, drone-launched grenades and Russian forces within shouting distance.

-The questions now facing the brigade were the same ones facing their country: Would they succeed, and at what cost?
+The questions now facing them were the same ones facing their country: Would they succeed, and at what cost?

 Andriivka was their goal, as important as any strip of land in Ukraine.
 And on Sept.
-6, the day Courier left his commander's body behind, he and his men took over a trash-strewn trench in the forest and held it for four full days.
-On either side of them were mined fields, now sprouting only craters.
+6, the day Courier left his commander's body behind, he and his men took over a trash-strewn trench in the middle of the forest and held it for four full days.
+On either side of them were mined fields that once grew wheat and now sprout only craters.

+During moments of rest, he leafed through a diary, written longhand by a Russian soldier: ''I've been at war for four weeks already and I miss my mom,'' Courier read.

+Courier asked one of the Russian prisoners who surrendered what he knew about the diary.
+The Russian replied, ''I don't know.
+I just got here today.''

+But by then, Gagarin was dead.
+And the forest kept claiming others.

+Shepherd, who was wounded in the leg in the morning and had to wait hours for evacuation from the battlefield, was a mask of pain.
+Chapa too.
+A grenade struck Spaniard's helmet, and the resulting head injury would leave him helpless.
+Gary had no obvious injuries but was so shell-shocked he could barely make it through a conversation.

-Courier would then go to western Ukraine and represent the platoon at Gagarin's funeral in his hometown of Polonne, a 550-mile (900-kilometer) drive from the battlefield.
+Courier would go to western Ukraine and represent the platoon at Gagarin's funeral.
+Gagarin, ironically named for the Russian cosmonaut who was the first human in space, was buried in his hometown of Polonne, a 550-mile (900-kilometer) drive from the battlefield.

+As military pallbearers walked uphill toward the churchyard, residents along the way stopped and knelt to honor the dead along flower-lined roads.
+One of the men carrying the casket remarked on the view from the village cemetery.

+''I've done this 56 times,'' he said grimly.
+Social media feeds from the brigade show dozens of funeral announcements since the counteroffensive began.

 Gagarin's mother sought out Courier, who was among the last to see her son alive.
-But he finds it hard to talk to civilians.
+But he finds it hard to talk to civilians these days.

 ''I feel like there is a gap between civilians and us now," he said. ''When the war is over, I will probably just leave to fight elsewhere.''